Dark matter equation of state from rotational curves of galaxies: Introduction

 \section{Introduction}

-Astrophysical observations of the movement of stars in galaxies, of the cosmic microwave background (CMB) anisotropies, the weak gravitational lensing of distant galaxies, among others, are all explained by the presence of dark matter, which has not shown any interaction with the baryonic matter except the gravitational one \cite{Bertone:2004pz}.
-On the other hand, direct detection of dark matter demands it to have some interaction with the rest of particles of the standard model \cite{Smith:1988kw}.
+Astrophysical observations of the red shift of stars in galaxies, of the cosmic microwave background anisotropies, of the deflection of the light of distant galaxies, among others, are all explained by the presence of dark matter, which has not shown any interaction with the baryonic matter except the gravitational one.
+See Bertone (2005), Dodelson (2003) and Binney \& Tremaine (2010), for a thorough discussion on dark matter.

+On the other hand, direct detection of dark matter demands it to have some interaction with the rest of particles of the standard model, see Smith (1990) and Gaitskell (2004).
 These two research lines seem to have contradictory points of view on the properties of the dark matter.
-In order to attempt to conciliate these seemingly opposite strategies, one can research on the possibility that the astrophysical description of dark matter could relax the pressure-less hypothesis, and allow some interaction with itself and with the baryonic matter.
+In order to attempt to conciliate these seemingly opposite strategies, one can research on the possibility that the astrophysical description of dark matter could relax the pressureless hypothesis, and allow some interaction with itself and/or with the baryonic matter.

-For instance, at the cosmological level, M\"uller in \cite{Muller:2004yb} proposed a barotropic relation for the dark fluid, $p=\omega_{\rm DM}\,\rho$, instead of considering the usual dust case ($\omega_{\rm DM}=0$).
-It was shown that in the case where the adiabatic sound speed coincides with the sound speed, the combined analysis of data from anisotropies of the CMB, supernovae Ia and matter power spectra strongly constrain $\omega_{\rm DM}$ to lay within the interval $[-1.5,1.13]\,\times 10^{-6}$ (see also \cite{Calabrese:2009zza,Avelino:2012jy}).